lawrence-innovative-tech/java/Networking ccna (Cisco )/Fundamentals/Basics of Internet.md

 #### **Internet

-Inter - It sense group of circle or set of computer connects together. net - the inter computer
+Inter - It sense group of circle or set of computer connects together. net - those connected computer form a net or web.
 Internet is one or more computer get connect together via cable or Wi-Fi.
+The internet represented in common name.
 #### **Internet Protocol

 Internet protocol (IP) is unique identification of computer to communicate and data transfer between two or more devices.